jnsbyr/esp8266-intexsbh20/README.md

 Other versions may also work but are not tested.

 The required **board settings** are documented at the top of the INO file.
 Make sure to configure them in the Arduino IDE before building.

 Note that the firmware uses DHCP and the MQTT server is addressed by hostname.
 If you prefer static IPs you must modify the firmware appropriately.

+As an alternative to the Arduino IDE you can use Microsoft Visual Studio Code with the Arduino Extension and the Arduino CLI to build the firmware.

 ### Configuration